Tigerstaaten/relah/CONTRIBUTING.md

 ## Issues

-If you encounter an issue with using the l
+If you encounter an issue with using the labs here, you are w